What is Formula Student ?

-Founded thirty seven years ago by the Society of Automotive Engineers (SAE), Formula Student gives the chance to engineering students around the world to conceptualize and build a prototype race car to compete with other universities in world class competitions.
+Founded thirty seven years ago by the Society of Automotive Engineers (SAE), Formula Student opens the door to engineering students around the world to conceptualize and build a prototype race car to compete with other universities in world-wide competitions.

 When joining the Formula Student Team, students are given the opportunity to prove their technical abilities regarding the design and manufacture of a prototype race car.
-An adventure of such scale allows the discovery of teamwork, financial and team management within a professional setting.
+An adventure of such scale allows the discovery of teamwork, finances and management within a professional setting.

-This well renowned high-end engineering challenge, aimed at university students, is often part of an engineer’s life course.
-Formula Student is the most educational automobile competition in Europe.
-It is managed by the Institution of Mechanical Engineers, and supported by the entire automobile industry and some of its leading names, such as Ross Brawn (Formula one managing director, motor sports and technical director).
+This renowned high-end engineering challenge, aimed at University Students, is often part of an Engineer’s life course.
+Formula Student is the most educational Automobile Competition in Europe.
+It is managed by the Institution of Mechanical Engineers, and supported by the entire automobile industry and some of its leading names, such as Ross Brawn (Formula one Managing Director, Motor Sports and Technical Director).

 Formula Student isn’t just about racing.
-It is above all an engineering competition.
-Out of 1000 points, 325 points can be awarded for the so called “static events”.
+It is above all an Engineering competition.
+Out of 1000 points, 325 points can be awarded for the Static Events.

 - Engineering Design – 150 points

 - Cost and Manufacturing – 100 points

 The Engineering Design event gathers automotive industry and motorsport experts around the car, whose smallest bolt will be carefully examined.
 The cleanest and most efficient designs will be awarded the best grade.

 The Cost and Manufacturing event will assess the team’s understanding of the manufacturing processes they used for their different parts, and the cost associated.